Vis4Sense/student-projects/2023-summer/intern-Daniel-Abreu/PromptAll/README.md

 ```

 ## Contributing
 ### Development install

+Notes:
-Note: You will need NodeJS to build the extension package.
+- You will need NodeJS to build the extension package.
+- All development code is written under the index.ts file under ./scr
+- The Mammoth JS library is used to convert the .docx text_prompts into plain text that can be displayed on the extension panel

 The `jlpm` command is JupyterLab's pinned version of
 [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
 You may use